YouTube Marketing: The Complete Small Business Guide for 2023

 Your favorite channels are your favorites for a reason.
 Find key engaging elements that you can mirror for your content.
 Learn from them to help optimize your channel.
 Ask yourself:

 - What makes their content engaging?

 - What kind of channel art, such as thumbnails and headers, are they using?

 - What can I do to mimic this type of content on my channel?

 You need to have favorite channels to get started.
-Look for popular channels in your desired topics.
-If you’re looking to create content for entrepreneurs, study popular YouTube channels for entrepreneurs.
+Look for popular channels on your desired topics.
+If you want to create content for entrepreneurs, study popular YouTube channels for entrepreneurs.

 Remember to keep your small business’s content appropriate for your audience despite mimicking your favorite channels.

 For example, HubSpot’s channel follows a theme aligning with its branding, from content to channel art.
 The videos are also generally under 5 minutes with timestamps for specific topics.
-It’s a great strategy to help your content be easily digestible for your audience.
+It’s a great strategy to help your audience easily digest your content.

 5. Start uploading and optimizing your videos

 Now that you have gathered ideas and information for your content, it’s time to plan, film, and upload quality YouTube videos.